About this listing

 As with most flats in Nairobi, there are no screens on the windows so we encourage you to draw your curtains and close your bedroom door after 5 p.m. to discourage mosquitos from coming in.
 We do have a plug-in electric mosquito repeller should some mozzies manage to sneak their way into your room.

-We like to hang out in our living room and you are perfectly welcome to join us should you feel some company.
+We like to hang out in our living room (since the internet connection is strongest there) and you are perfectly welcome to join us should you feel some company.
 We don't have a TV/cable since we normally get all we need online.
 We also like to read and we have plenty of books, mostly fiction, that you may borrow during your stay with us.
 We also have an extensive movie and TV series selection! :-)

 You will also enjoy using our kitchen - we have a 5-burner stove, sandwich griller, and all manner of kitchen accoutrements should you wish to cook.
-And cooking will be convenient - fresh meat, fruit, and vegetables can be had from either Yaya Centre (a mere six-minute walk away) or Nakumatt Prestige Plaza (a fifteen-minute walk tops) or the Korean meatshop and grocery (easily 3 minutes away on foot).
+And cooking will be convenient - fresh meat, fruit, and vegetables can be had from the newly-opened Adlife Plaza a mere 4-minute walk away, Yaya Centre a mere six-minute walk away or Prestige Plaza a fifteen-minute walk tops.

 The compound has a generator so power outages (very common in Nairobi) are hopefully brief.
 The compound also has its own borehole and the soft water is one of the best quality we've had in Nairobi.
-There is also a pool and a basic gym.
-We like walking around the compound at night after dinner.
+There is also a pool.

 We hope to make you comfortable and to feel at home.
 We try to make sure everything is in order for you.

-Wifi internet provided by the apartment complex service provider is available and accessible in most parts of the whole compound (you can sit by the pool with your laptop, if you wish) though it may be iffy inside your own room.
-Though our compound wifi is pretty reliable, there are times when it's slow or down, especially since the current service provider is upgrading/tweaking their service.
+Though our compound wifi is pretty reliable, there are times when it's slow or down, especially when the current service provider is upgrading/tweaking their service.
+(TIA!
+This is Africa!)

 Sometimes, during power outages, there's a delay before the generator and wifi kicks in again.
 Should there be totally no power and internet (it happens when power company guys work on a nearby transmission line), there are several nearby restaurants with generators and good wifi connection you can go to should you really need to work online during the outage.